payprop/mojolicious-plugin-oauth2-server/README.md

 `authorize_route` and `access_token_route`.
 The arguments passed to the plugin are passed straight through to the `auth_code_grant` method in the [Net::OAuth2::AuthorizationServer](https://metacpan.org/pod/Net::OAuth2::AuthorizationServer) module.

-Note to support backwards compatibility arguments will be passed to the callbacks (as detailed in [Net::OAuth2::AuthorizationServer::AuthorizationCodeGrant](https://metacpan.org/pod/Net::OAuth2::AuthorizationServer::AuthorizationCodeGrant)) as a flat list (not a hash).
-If you wish to receive the arguments as a hash in the callbacks then pass args\_as\_hash => 1 to the plugin here.

 ## oauth